qLSLab/ExTaxsI/README.md

 Now that you are in the right directory, run the following command to start:

 * python ExTaxsI.py

-Please visit the tutorial directory of this Github page for a step-by-step installation and example usage.

 Operating instructions
 ----------------------